-No. There are currently no approved recreational marijuana dispensaries in Detroit.
+Yes.
 The city previously banned the establishment of adult-use marijuana dispensaries in the city through an earlier ordinance.
-However, with the Detroit City Council approving adult-use cannabis participation via a new ordinance in April 2022, legal recreational dispensaries are expected to pop up across the city shortly.
+However, with the Detroit City Council approving adult-use cannabis participation via a new ordinance in April 2022, legal recreational dispensaries began operating in the city.

 Yes.
 There are several medical marijuana dispensing locations operating legally in Detroit.
 Medical marijuana was legalized in Michigan in 2018 pursuant to the Michigan Regulation and Taxation of Marijuana Act (MRTMA).

-You cannot visit an approved adult-use marijuana dispensary as there are currently no authorized Detroit recreational marijuana dispensaries.
-However, you can visit a medical marijuana dispensary in the city if you are 18 or older.
+You can adult-use marijuana dispensary in Detroit if you are 21 years or older.
+Medical marijuana dispensaries in the city are open to anyone aged 18 or older.
 Before entering a Detroit medical marijuana dispensary, your identification will be verified to ensure you are a registered participant under the Michigan Medical Marijuana Program.
+A recreational cannabis retailer would also require you to provide a valid ID to verify your age.

 Be aware that you cannot purchase more than the specified limits under the law.
 Purchases are typically completed using cash.
 Also, it is illegal to use medical marijuana products at the purchase site.